ucsb-cs184-f24/team06/team/sprint01/sec04.md

 # Standup 13
 ## Cappillen Lee
+Build template for shop item component on populating shop page with mock shop items.
+Will flush out the full shop page.
 ## Sophia Tran
 Finished HW2 and currently looking at resources to do newest issue.
 Goal is to finish it tonight or at least before the weekend ends.
 ## Samantha West